The Difference Between Primary And Secondary Emotions

 If primary emotions are typically instinctive, where do secondary emotions come from?
 The answer is that many of them are learned responses.
 Secondary emotions often refer to how you feel about the primary emotion you experienced, and we may face conflicting information on how we should relate to different primary emotions.

-These things may be instilled in us by our parents or caregivers, other role models, the media, and other external forces.
+These things may be produced in us by our parents or caregivers, other role models, the media, and other external forces.
 For example, some cultures might regard the public expression of certain emotions, such as anger or sadness, as shameful.
 While these associations may be deep-seated, it may be possible to change them with effort and patience over time.

 Understanding emotional variance

-It’s important to note that people may feel different emotions with different levels of intensity.
+It’s important to note that people may experience different emotions with different levels of intensity.
 Some level of variance in this is perfectly natural.
 For example, roughly 20% of humans fall into the category of “highly sensitive people”, which is characterized by a deeper cognitive processing of feelings, higher emotional reactivity, and a greater sensitivity to environmental and social stimuli.
-In other words, some people may naturally feel some emotions with more or less intensity, which is not inherently problematic.
+In other words, some people may naturally experience some emotions with more or less intensity, which is not inherently problematic.

-Feeling an emotion outside the healthy range can indicate a mental health issue
+Experiencing an emotion outside the healthy range can indicate a mental health issue

 In still other cases, a mental illness like depression may cause distorted thought patterns, which can contribute to a person experiencing strong emotions that are based on a warped view of reality.
 In these situations, a therapist may be able to help an individual build a healthier relationship to their emotions.